 I should also mention that the card comes with a number of other benefits as well (e.g upgrade certificates for select stays at Ritz-Carlton properties) but as these are either not really “key” or are hard to use economically, I’m not going to discuss those here (you can read about them on this webpage).

-*These insurances match the insurances offered by the Chase Sapphire Reserve card which costs $100/year more than the Ritz-Carlton™ credit card.
+*These insurances match the insurances offered by the card_name which costs significantly more than the Ritz-Carlton™ credit card.

 How to get the Ritz-Carlton™ credit card

 Chase’s Ritz-Carlton™ credit card was closed to new applicants some years ago (that’s probably why we don’t hear much about it) but thanks to the quirky way that the credit card world sometimes works, this is a card that you can still add to your portfolio if you know how.

 While you won’t find the Ritz-Carlton™ credit card listed alongside all the other cards that Chase issues, what some people don’t realize is that anyone with a Chase Marriott Bonvoy credit card can request a product change to the Ritz-Carlton card.
 This includes holders of other Marriott co-branded cards that are no longer issued to new applicants as well as holders of the Marriott Bonvoy Boundless® credit card and the Marriott Bonvoy Bold® credit card.

 If you’ve had your Bonvoy card for less than a year you may have to wait until your credit card anniversary before you can request a product change (I think this rule may vary by state), but I speak from experience when I say that upgrading to the Ritz-Carlton™ credit card is a very easy thing to do.